 From my travel journal (unedited)

-We reached Terceira island on a Saturday afternoon after an uneventful flight – in fact, the only event was the uproar of applause that followed the smooth landing of the Airbus A320.
-That happens often on flights to the Azores, mostly out of relief from people who are not used to the islands’ peculiarities.
+We reached Terceira island on a Saturday afternoon after an uneventful flight.
+The only event was the roaring applause that followed the smooth landing of the Airbus A320.

-Still, as someone who has lost friends and acquaintances in the crash of 1999 in São Jorge island, I was grateful for a smooth and uneventful flight.
+Still, as someone who has lost friends and acquaintances in the crash of 1999 in São Jorge island, I’ll always be grateful for a smooth and uneventful flight.

 There was no sign of other airport employees around.

-The belts started to move but less than a minute later the lights went out.
-The Spanish-speaking tourists began laughing and applauding while singing Happy Birthday – a joke that is also common in Portugal in similar situations.
+The belts started to move, but less than a minute later, the lights went out.
+The Spanish-speaking tourists began laughing and clapping while singing Happy Birthday – a joke that is also common in Portugal in similar situations.

 I smiled, thinking about the island’s mood – it never is as we want it to be; the islands lead the way, always.

 A dozen of steps separated us from the baggage claim and the arrivals waiting area.
-Outside, the man holding a sign with my name on it would take us to the hotel in Angra do Heroísmo city center.
+Outside, the man holding a sign with my name on it would take us to the hotel in Angra do Heroísmo.

 In general, Azoreans are talkative, especially the ones who work in the tourism industry.
-But I noticed they would talk more openly to me after they knew I was a local, despite the fact I haven’t lived in the Azores for 20 years (I never mentioned I had a travel blog.
-I wanted the conversations to be as casual as possible.)
+But I noticed they would talk more openly to me after they knew I was a local, despite the fact I haven’t lived in the Azores for 20 years.

-I thought I would ease into the “tourism topic” with some general questions about what were the local festivities in the island these days.
+I thought I would ease into the tourism topic with some general questions about the island’s local festivities happening those days.

-– “Right now”, he told me, “it’s the Festas da Praia, at Praia da Vitória”.
+– “Right now,” the driver told me, “it’s the Festas da Praia, at Praia da Vitória.”

 Terceira is known as the “party island” in the Azores.
 Locals often say that there are eight islands in the archipelago and one amusement park.

-His tone when talking about tourism in Terceira implied growth was slow and the competition wasn’t always fair.
+When talking about tourism in Terceira, his tone implied growth was slow, and the competition wasn’t always fair.
 I took that opportunity to agree with him with my own motto for the islands:

 His eyes were wide and bright in agreement.